The Privacy Rights Clearinghouse does not perform background checks.

 Data security is another major concern, with questions often left unanswered when volunteers are asked to submit to background screening.
 Volunteers have a legitimate right to know that personal information will be secure, either with encryption or in locked file cabinets.

 Volunteers’ concerns about data privacy and security can often be allayed if an organization provides a good written policy addressing privacy and data security issues.
-For more on privacy fundamentals and tips for organizations and volunteers, see Parts 6, 7, and 8 of this guide.

 Does the law require that volunteers be screened?